 There are many anti-fatigue mats on the market, some of which are designed for use in an industrial setting where workers stand for hours at the same workstation, while others have a lighter nature intended for light duty work in the home environment.

-But many spend countless hours in the home kitchen, garage or workshop, baking, cooking or tinkering.
+But many spend countless hours in the home kitchen, garage or workshop while baking, cooking or tinkering.
 And this can put the same undue stress on your feet and body, as it does for the industrial worker.
-If you have very hard surface floors like ceramic tile, even one standing hour can be grueling.
+If you have very hard surface floors like ceramic tile, even standing for one hour can be grueling.

 Do You Need an Anti-Fatigue Mat?